microsoft/ApplicationInsights-Kubernetes/examples/ZeroUserCodeLightup.Net6/README.md

 ## Summary

 In this example, we modified the Dockerfile a bit to add the required NuGet packages into the project, then we used the environment variables to enable the feature.

 The environment variable could also be managed by Kubernetes in the deployment spec.

-Please also consider to protect the application insights instrumentation key by using various meanings, for example, by using the [Secrets](https://kubernetes.io/docs/concepts/configuration/secret/).
+We also touched the surface of using secrets to protect sensitive configurations like connection string of the application insights resource.